ECE530-2023/news-analyzer-MikeTerekhov/README.md

 # news-analyzer-MikeTerekhov
 # added Github Actions -> currently failing because I dont have any Pytest cases
 # created majority of function stubs
+# implemented a test file with a test class for secure_file_uploader